garvitgupta17/sql-exploratory-data-analysis-project/README.md

 FROM 'C:\path\to\project\datasets\gold.fact_sales.csv'
 ```

-### Step 3 — Execute the analysis scripts
+### 3. Run the analysis scripts

-Run the scripts in order:
+Execute the scripts in order:

 ```text
 01_database_exploration.sql